Steven1677/nottingtable-flask/README.md

+# Archived
+Due to frequent changes made from the timetabling service side, this project is no longer working for the latest version.

 # Nottingtable
 Nottingtable is a web system that allows UNNC students to get their teaching timetable in ical (.ics) format.